Podcast: All the latest from the BTSC family of Pittsburgh Steelers shows, Wednesday edition

 With that being said and typed, enjoy the shows below with a brief description of each broadcasted episode.

-The Steelers Fix: Scouting standout collegiate prospects at Steelers positions of need
+The Steelers Fix: Surprises and Disappointments through the season’s first 7 weeks

-The Steelers are 2-4, and there are still 11 regular season games remaining in 2022.
-However it’s never too early to look towards the future.
+The Steelers are near the bottom of the NFL, and there have been both big surprises and major disappointments so far.
 Join BTSC’s Jeremy Betz and Andrew Wilbar as they break it all down on The Steelers Fix.

 Check out the rundown of the show: